5l1v3r1/Scrape-The-Detail-Information-of-a-Domain-from-Alexa/README.md

 # Scrape The Details of Domain from Alexa
-Web scrape the domains from www.alexa.com with Python BeautifulSoup
+This Python script that written for scrape some detail information of a domain from www.alexa.com with BeautifulSoup.
+After getting the 3 type information, they are saved the XLSX file in different sheets.

 Scrape Point:
 - Ranks